Some legacies must end.

 American History X is a powerful and thought provoking drama that works on many levels.
 New Line has done a fine job with this presentation.
 I just wish they had felt it worthy of their usually spectacular Platinum Edition treatment.

-Edward Norton received an Academy Award nomination for his portrayal of Derek Vinyard in this film, and it was rightly deserved.
+Edward Norton received an Academy Award nomination for his portrayal of Derek Vinyard, and it was rightly deserved.
 His performance is top notch and he continues to display the talents that make him one of the best actors you may not know.
-Edward Furlong gives another excellent performance as well as Derek's younger brother Danny.
+Edward Furlong gives another excellent performance as well as Derek’s younger brother Danny.
 For a young man who harbored no thoughts of an acting career until he was discovered and cast in Terminator 2, he has developed quite a string of diverse roles and a nice career in the process.

-This movie will almost surely mean quite a bit more feature film work for director Tony Kaye, who is best known for his commercials and music videos, and first time feature writer David McKenna.
+American History X will almost surely mean quite a bit more feature film work for director Tony Kaye, who is best known for his commercials and music videos, and first time feature writer David McKenna.